-A smartwatch with a better Google Assistant means a more proactive assistant.
+A smartwatch with a better Google Assistant makes for a more proactive device.
 Dennis Troper, head of product for Wear OS, told Wareable that Google wants Assistant on Wear OS to anticipate how it can help before a command is issued.

 You can likely expect a Pixel Watch to show off how helpful Assistant can be on the wrist, setting an example for the rest of the Wear OS partners.
-It'd be nice if Google could use Assistant, Google Maps and a new health focus to do things like track runs, or recommend running spots or food places or whatever else from your wrist.
+It'd be nice if Google could use Assistant, Google Maps and a new health focus to do things like track runs, or recommend running spots or food places or whatever else, straight from your wrist.

 Works with iPhone?

 Wear OS is called Wear OS because Android Wear was a little confusing.
 The name made iPhone users feel like Android Wear smartwatches weren't for them, when the opposite was true.

 The big question for the Pixel Watch is whether it'll also be fully compatible with iPhones, like the rest of the Wear OS clan, or whether it'll come with a range of features that just work better with Android phones.

 Related: How to use Wear OS on iPhone

 We saw a little hint of this with the Pixel Buds, which aren't as interesting or useful when you pair them with an iPhone instead of a Google Pixel.

 But with moves to improve support for software features like Google Fit, we'd like to think Google will let a Pixel Watch play nice with both of the world's two biggest smartphone platforms.

 Powered by new Qualcomm chips